EU top court: France can't apply real estate rules on Airbnb

 The European Union's highest court has rejected a case brought by hotels arguing Airbnb should be subject to strict rules governing French estate agents

-BRUSSELS -- The European Union's highest court rejected Thursday a case brought by hotels arguing Airbnb should be subject to strict rules governing French estate agents.
+BRUSSELS -- Airbnb scored a big win in its long-standing fight with French hoteliers as the European Union's highest court rejected Thursday an argument that Airbnb should be subject to the strict rules that govern French estate agents.

+“We welcome this judgment and want to move forward and continue working with cities on clear rules that put local families and communities at the heart of sustainable 21st century travel," Airbnb said in a statement.
+“We want to be good partners to everyone and already we have worked with more than 500 governments to help hosts share their homes, follow the rules and pay tax."

-In its ruling on Thursday, the Court of Justice said that Airbnb should be classified as an "information society service" and that “France cannot require Airbnb to hold an estate agent’s professional licence."
+In its ruling, the Court of Justice said that under a European directive on electronic commerce Airbnb should be classified as an "information society service" connecting potential guests with hosts.
+The court said that “France cannot require Airbnb to hold an estate agent’s professional licence."

+Paris city officials have been at odds with the platform in recent years, holding it responsible for the rise of rents in the French capital.
+Earlier this year, the city took legal action against Airbnb and wanted to fine the company 12.5 million euros ($14 million) for allowing owners to rent their properties without having them properly registered.

+Paris Mayor Anne Hidalgo has planned to hold a referendum that could reduce the platform’s presence in some of the most touristic districts of the city if she wins re-election next year.